-What: An annual change in the direction of the prevailing winds to be from west to east associated with the start of the northern wet season.

-When: November/December to March/April

-Where: All of the Barkly and areas north, less influence in the Alice region.

-How: Areas in northern Australia are subject to influence from the monsoon trough, which moves south with the Intertropical Convergence Zone during Austral summer.
-The Monsoon can be delayed by El Niño and brought forward by La Niña.
+- What: An annual change in the direction of the prevailing winds to be from west to east associated with the start of the northern wet season. - When: November/December to March/April. - Where: All of the VRD and Kimberley. - How: Areas in northern Australia are subject to influence from the monsoon trough, which moves south with the Intertropical Convergence Zone during Austral summer.

-The BOM currently issues a 'Northern Rainfall Onset' forecast and also has information about timing of monsoon onset during El Niño and La Niña events, but there is not specific 'Monsoon Onset' forecast.
+BOM currently issues a 'Northern Rainfall Onset' forecast and also has information about timing of monsoon onset during El Niño and La Niña events, but there is not specific 'Monsoon Onset' forecast.